infracloudio/kubernetes-scheduling-examples/taints/README.md

 Toleration generally has four parts.
 A key, a value, an operator and an effect.
 Operator, if not specified, defaults to *Equal*

+## Use cases
+* Taints can be used to group together a set of Nodes that only run a certain set of workload, like network pods or pods with special resource requirement.
+* Taints can also be used to evict a large set of pods from a node using taint with *NoExecute* effect.

 ## Examples:
 Follow through guide.